thumperward/bandcamp-downloader/README.md

 not related to WSL crashes, DBUS errors, or Visual C++ errors) you might have some luck with some of the information in [this issue report](https://github.com/easlice/bandcamp-downloader/issues/21).

+## TODO

+-   Replace argparse with click
+-   Handle verbose logging properly instead of with deeply nested if statements